Stonewall Becomes First LGBTQ National Monument

-Within the span of two years of the riot, every major city in America had formed gay rights groups.
+Within the span of two years after the events at Stonewall, every major city in America had formed gay rights groups.

 Fundamental to its role as America’s storytellers, the National Park Service ensures that the stories of all Americans are preserved and interpreted for this and future generations.

 We encourage all people to learn more about our newest national park site.
 Come #FindYourPark at Stonewall National Monument, learn more about the history of the LGBTQ rights movement, and help us preserve and share this essential piece of our expansive national story.